caravangelo/Inflationary-Butterfly/README.md

 # Animations

-This repository contains animations of the simulation presented in arXiv:??????
+This repository contains animations of the simulation presented in arXiv:2403.12811 (https://arxiv.org/abs/2403.12811)

 There are three animations, one for each case presented in the paper.